v5ma/selfawarenetworks/ref.map.md

    994    68

   1110    2
-  1111:   3: # Post this one on the Neo Mind Cycle facebook page, and maybe create a wiki page map organizing all the Zebrafish research
+  1111:   3: # Post this one on the Neo Mind Cycle faceobok page, and maybe create a wiki page map organizing all the Zebrafish research
   1112    4  "Multiomic atlas with functional stratification and developmental dynamics of zebrafish cis-regulatory elements"

   1128  a0330z.md: